 Things to do and see in Civic Center

-Civic Center in Manhattan can be reached with the Hop on Hop off buses, which stop nearby.
-At the heart of the Civic Center is the Foley Square intersection, with a park called Thomas Paine Park in the middle.
-There are several courthouses around Foley Square and the name of this place is synonymous with the New York legal system.
+At the heart of New York City’s Civic Center is the Foley Square intersection, with a park called Thomas Paine Park in the middle.
+There are several courthouses around Foley Square, and the name of this place is synonymous with the New York legal system.
 Fans of the Law and Order TV series will recognise a lot here.
-Chances are you will even come across a movie set of the series!
+Chances are, you will even come across a movie set of the series!

 Buildings in Civic Center